Float on the water in a canoe or kayak. Visitors can bring their own watercraft or rent it locally.

 Mouse River Park Canoe Trail | 10 Miles or 16.1 Kilometers

 Located at the northern end of the Refuge, the Mouse River trail extends 10 miles round trip.
 The only access to the water is at the beginning of the route or at Swenson Bridge near County Road 3.

 Beaver Lodge Canoe Trail | 6 Miles or 9.7 Kilometers

 Near the Outlet Fishing Area, visitors can launch a kayak or canoe on this 6-mile round trip.
 The trail does include ponds, cattails and other natural characteristics to paddle through.

 Visitors may bring their own water craft as rental equipment is not available.
-For more information on trails within the Upper Souris National Wildlife Refuge please view the trail brochure.
+For more information on trails within the Upper Souris National Wildlife Refuge please view the trail guide.

 J. Clark Salyer National Wildlife Refuge | 1 Hour from Minot